damianfearon/restaurant_finder/README.md

 ## Description

-LettuceDeliver is an eco-friendly, market disrupting app that allows users to search for restaurants and eatieries around the world or on their doorstep.
-The application uses TailwindCSS and the Framer Motion library to present a polished UI and utilises the Reverse Geo-coding and Travel Advisor API for functionality
+LettuceDeliver is an eco-friendly, market disrupting app that allows users to search for restaurants and eateries around the world or on their doorstep.
+The application uses TailwindCSS and the Framer Motion library to present a polished UI and utilises the Reverse Geo-coding and Travel Advisor API for functionality.

 ## Installation